alberlab/igm/README.md

 For any inquiry, please send an email to Lorenzo Boninsegna (bonimba@g.ucla.edu) (feedbacks and advice are much appreciated!!!)

-In order to generate population of structures, the code has to be run in parallel mode.
-The scripts to do that on a SGE scheduler-based HCP resources are provided in the ```HCP_scripts``` folder.
+In order to generate population of structures, the code has to be run in parallel mode, and High Performance Computing is necessary.
+The scripts to do that on a SGE scheduler-based HPC resources are provided in the ```HCP_scripts``` folder.
 Just to get an estimate, using 250 independent cores allows generating a 1000 structure population in 10-15 hour computing time, which can vary depending on the number of different data sources that are used and on the number of iterations one decides to run.

+Populations of 5 or 10 structures could in principled be generated serially on a "normal" desktop computer, but they have little statistical relevance.
+For example, 10 structures would only allow to deconvolute Hi-C contacts with probability larger than 10%, which is not sufficient for getting realistic populations.

-Due to the necessity of HCP resources, we strongly recommend that the software be installed and run in a Linux environment.
+Due to the necessity of HPC resources, we strongly recommend that the software be installed and run in a Linux environment.
 ALL the populations we have generated and analyzed were generated using a Linux environment.

 Documentation
 ------------